Saffronius/Regex-simplification/README.md

 1. `regex_simplification_report.md`: Basic report with original regex, simplified regex, and statistics
 2. `regex_simplification_detailed_report.md`: Enhanced report including Claude's thinking process

+Reports are appended to the files rather than overwritten, with each run clearly marked with a timestamp.
+This allows you to maintain a history of all simplification attempts.

 ## ABC Validation

 The tool uses ABC to validate that the simplified regex matches exactly the same strings as the original.
 The validation calculates: